hablum/hablum.github.io/README.md

 * Continuing to work on my Github profile and uploading code I make and have made will also be beneficial.
 I think this way because all my code will be in one place to view.
 For example, if I'm applying for a job or for a school after high school then I can use my profile to display my code.
 I didn't like Github very much at first, but now it's become a very useful tool that I will use in the future.
 * I want to pursue a degree in Computer Science for my post-secondary education and I'll do that by taking the necessary courses in high school.
 * I want to learn more about making webpages interactive because I wasn't able to get through that module on Khan Academy.

+# FreeCodeCamp portfolio

+For this aspect, I want to continue to improve my competency in Javascript and I think a great way of doing that would be to work on Javascript Algorithms and Data Structures.
+It has lots of things we did earlier on in JS which will help refresh my memory on things we haven't done in some time and somethings I need to practise.
+What's most important is some things that I haven't learned yet in JS that will open my eyes to some new things that I can do in JS.